Linteum/Trak-to-You/README.md

 HISTORY.html ==> Tracklist.txt

-Track-to-You is a simple tool allowing you to convert a traktor HTML tracklist into a clear text format wich is Youtube compatible (Chapters)
+Track-to-You is a simple tool allowing you to convert a traktor HTML tracklist into a clear text format wich is Youtube compatible (Chapters).
 You can find informations about extracting html file here : https://www.traktorbible.com/en/printsetlist.aspx

 ## Usage